 Additional measurements of ice thickness distribution, surface deformation and ice velocities are used to determine the spatially distributed mass flux and compare it with the accumulation distribution.
 These measurements allow an ideal site for future ice core deep drilling to be identified, which could provide new insights into climate variability in Central Asia.
 The combination of these different measurements and the available climate data forms the basis for an evaluation of the sensitivity of glacier response to individual climate parameters.
 For the first time, the sensitivity of the accumulation zone to climatic variations can be evaluated on the basis of field data, in combination with remote sensing data and meteorological information.
 This analysis will significantly improve the understanding of the observed glacier changes in the Pamir Mountains in a climatic context.

-The project was funded by the German Research Foundation (DFG).
+The project was funded from 2015 to 2018 by the German Research Foundation (DFG).